bsccf/Uni-notes/Mechanics structures and materials/Materials/1 Atoms and types of bonding/fluctuation induced dipoles.md

 #### What are
 ## Fluctuation induced dipoles
-These are caused because the electrons position around the nucleus fluctuate and sometimes they
+These are when atoms become [[polarised atoms]] and excert [[van der waals force]] on nearly atoms.

+They become [[polarised atoms]] as a consiquence of the random position of their electrons over time,